-As respected business owners, many of us worked to support school referenda in our communities during the last election cycle.
-Since public school funding is not even keeping up with inflation, our schools face continual shortfalls if we don’t solve the school funding problem where it started: the State Legislature.
+As respected business owners, many of us work to support school referenda in our communities, but this is a temporary solution.
+Our schools face continual shortfalls if we don’t solve the school funding problem where it started: the State Legislature.

 We’re working with a broad coalition of public education supporters to be sure that all Wisconsin kids get a good education.
 We do not support the creation of for-profit, tax-supported schools in our state.